Remember in childhood, how your grandmother used to brew a cup of ginger tea whenever someone was under the weather?

 D. How to peel the ginger skin?

-The answer is simple, It can be done with a spoon.
-A spoon can easily peel the skin from the odd shape of ginger much better than a vegetable peeler.
+It can be done with a spoon.
+A spoon can easily peel the skin from the odd shape of ginger, much better than a vegetable peeler.

 However, some people like to keep the skin when making ginger tea.
-If you chose to keep the skin, you should rinse it thoroughly before adding it to the boiling water.
+If you keep the skin, rinse it thoroughly before adding it to the boiling water.

 E. Can you freeze ginger?

-The best method to freeze ginger is to peel and grind it and then scoop it into teaspoon sections.
+The best way to freeze ginger is to peel, grind, and then scoop it into teaspoon sections.
 Now measure them on a Silpat-encrusted cookie sheet and pop them in the freezer for about an hour.
 The frozen ginger should last up to 6 months.

-You can even use the frozen ginger to enhance the taste of detox water, soups, stews, smoothies, stir-fry vegetables, sauces or use it as a salad dressing.
+You can use frozen ginger to enhance the taste of detox water, soups, stews, smoothies, stir-fry vegetables, and sauces, or use it as a salad dressing.

 F. Conclusion

-Ginger tea has numerous health benefits and is one of the most trusted remedial tonics used in every household.
-However, ginger tea can have a few side effects as well, especially when consumed excessively.
+Ginger tea has numerous health benefits and is one of the most trusted remedial tonics in every household.
+However, ginger tea can also have a few side effects, especially when consumed excessively.

 One can have ginger tea once or twice a day.
 Excess consumption of this beverage can cause diarrhea, gas, vomiting, heartburn, and nausea.

-Now there you go, hopefully, our article was able to elucidate how to make ginger tea easily.
-With this easy guide, brew your warm cup of beverage and let the goodness and deliciousness fill you in.
+Now there you go; hopefully, our article was able to elucidate easily.
+With this easy guide, brew your warm beverage and let the goodness and deliciousness fill you.